goauthentik/authentik/website/docs/installation/kubernetes.md

 helm repo install authentik/authentik --devel -f values.yaml
 ```

 This installation automatically applies database migrations on startup.
-After the installation is done, you can use `pbadmin` as username and password.
+After the installation is done, you can use `akadmin` as username and password.

 ```yaml
 ###################################